bar-alex/CodeNation-MasterCourse-Calculator/README.md

 Here's some of the stuff I got working in this project:

 * Using components, hooks, modules, event listener and event dispatcher
+* Neumorphic style design elements
 * Parsing the expression and replacing symbols for actual functions, adding missing opening parenthesis
 * Displaying the original expression (for user's benefit) while getting the result value from the changed and valid expression
 * Keeps the last valid result visible while the expression is incomplete (just after an operator is pressed)
 * Binding the keys corresponding to the buttons and delegating the key press to the buttons click events
 * Catching, validating and handling errors
-* Slowly cycling between a few backgrounds
+* Slowly cycling backgrounds

 ---